ShawkiS/Brainia-Ethereum-Curriculum/README.md

 Instructors:
 Students Number: 10

-What is Brainia Ethereum Full-Stack Engineer Course?
+What is Brainia ([DMZ](http://dmz.ryerson.ca/) Startup building a new framework for online learning) Ethereum Full-Stack Engineer Course?

 Learn the fundamentals of the blockchain, Protocols Engineering, Ethereum 2.0, DeFi and Privacy from First Principles through building a deep-understanding of the Engineering and Research of Blockchain and Ethereum!